PhuntshoNamgyel/SS2026_SDA202_02240354/Practicals/Practical_1/READ.md

 ![Base 62 conversion](./images/4.png)

 Strengths: since every database ID is unique, there are no collisions at all.
+This also means a Bloom filter is not needed here since duplicate IDs simply cannot occur.

 Weaknesses: the length of the short URL grows as IDs get larger, and because IDs go up by one each time, the next available short URL is easy to predict which could be a security concern.